randompersononinternet69/g2fm-continued/README.md

 # GRUB2 FILE MANAGER

 ![Static Badge](https://img.shields.io/badge/IN_BETA!-red?style=for-the-badge)

 It's GRUB2... but as a file manager with **LOTS** of features.

 # Features

-* A variety of operating systems are supported (Windows XP-11, Lot's of Linux distros, etc.)
+- A variety of operating systems are supported (Windows XP-11, lot's of Linux distros, etc.)
-* Supports multiple architectures
+- Supports multiple architectures
-* Windows Installer unattend support
+- Windows Installer unattend support
-* Monitor hardware feature (press F1 while in any g2fm menu)
+- Monitor hardware feature (press F1 while in any g2fm menu)
-* Very customizable
+- Very customizable

 Based on: [a1ive's grub2 file manager](https://github.com/a1ive/grub2-filemanager)